nickjj/ansible-pumacorn/README.md

 Tested on ubuntu 12.04 LTS but it should work on other versions that are similar.

+## Ansible galaxy

+You can find it on the official [ansible galaxy](https://galaxy.ansible.com/list#/roles/946) if you want to rate it.

 ## Example puma config

 To do phased restarts with puma you must have at least 2 workers running and you cannot pre-load your application.
 Below is a bare bones puma config file that you can use.
 If you happen to use [orats](https://github.com/nickjj/orats) to generate your projects then all of this is taken care of for you.